BabakMammadov/ansible/README.md

 # Make output  on the single line
 ansible -i inventory.ini   172.16.100.131  -m command -a 'who ‘  -o

-Let's suppose, python doesn't exist remote server(Ubuntu some versions).
+# Let's suppose, python doesn't exist remote server(Ubuntu some versions).
 Ansible won't be execute commands on remote server  and  give us python error.
-Thats way we can use ansible raw module and install firstly python on remote server ansible  -i inventory.ini  172.16.100.133  -m raw -a 'who'
+Thats way we can use ansible raw module and install firstly python on remote server
+ansible  -i inventory.ini  172.16.100.133  -m raw -a 'who'

-Install python to ubuntu server with raw module(After that we use another ansible module): ansible -i inventory.ini  172.16.100.135  -m  raw  -a "apt-get install python -y"
+# Install python to ubuntu server with raw module(After that we use another ansible module):
+ansible -i inventory.ini  172.16.100.135  -m  raw  -a "apt-get install python -y"

-Use shell builtIN functions(mostly we use built in func on the shell scripts) and redirections with ansible shell module Lest simulate redirection error with command module ansible  -i inventory.ini   172.16.100.131  -m command -a 'df -hT| grep xfs ' 172.16.100.131 | FAILED | rc=1 >>
+# Use shell builtIN functions(mostly we use built in func on the shell scripts) and redirections with ansible shell module.Lets simulate redirection error with command module
+ansible  -i inventory.ini   172.16.100.131  -m command -a 'df -hT| grep xfs ' 172.16.100.131 | FAILED | rc=1 >>
 df: invalid option -- '|'